fredericbonnet/helena/docs/pages/helena-dialect/commands/if.md

   - ✅ should interrupt tests with `RETURN` code
   - ✅ should interrupt bodies with `RETURN` code

-- `tailcall`

-  - ✅ should interrupt tests with `RETURN` code
-  - ✅ should interrupt bodies with `RETURN` code

 - `yield`

   - ✅ should interrupt tests with `YIELD` code